Lauren Anderson (dancer): Personal life

-Anderson was married to jazz saxophonist Kyle Turner.
-They have one son who was born on April 30, 2003.
+Anderson married Chris Stanaway in 2021.
+She has one son with former husband and jazz saxophonist Kyle Turner, who was born on April 30, 2003.
 Anderson is a devout Christian, and attends St. James Episcopal Church in Houston, where she is involved in forming the dance ministry ensemble, Holy Spirit Dancers.
 She often teaches at a professional school called "The Link School of the Arts" in Michigan.
 She calls The Link her "second home".
 In 2019, Anderson revealed that until July 2009 that she was an alcoholic.
 She was pulled over for speeding, and she soon found herself in county jail.
 After winding up in court, Anderson had a wake-up call from the judge.
 From that day on, Anderson has been sober and attends Alcoholics Anonymous meetings everyday no matter where she is.
 Since then, Anderson has been teaching classes to students all over to expose them to ballet by teaching lectures and movement classes.